 Use the Bonnaroo lineup app to create your schedule.
 I almost missed the Civil Wars show last year—the final time I’d be able to see them as an act, it turns out—because there were so many artists I wanted to see in that one day (including Ben Folds and .fun) that their time slot had slipped my mind.
 Don’t mimic my mistake and plot out who you want to see and when before you get there.

 Have a lot of cash handy.
 Many vendors don’t take credit cards, and you don’t want to be deprived of that $6 beer simply because you expected to use plastic, do you?
 Pretend you’re going to a strip club and map out your wallet accordingly.

 Stock up on supplies before you arrive.
 Even if you think you’re going to want to leave the grounds once you get checked in, you won’t.
 Manchester is pretty bare bones when it comes to stores and other commercial offerings, but there is a decent Food Lion on Highway 41, as well as a Wal-Mart (also great for fem mullet-spotting) just off exit 114 on I-24, only a mile or two from the entrance.
-For those of you looking for a bite of lunch on your way in, try the Coffee Cafe or the Health Nutt, both on the historic town square.
-Everything else in town, for the most part, is chain-driven (Cracker Barrel, O’Charley’s, etc.).
+There are a number of great, locally-owned restaurants we recommend, as well, found in this post.

 Traffic is inevitable.
 If you can arrive in the dark of the night or the wee hours of the morning and avoid it, good for you.
 Otherwise, it’s something you do for the experience.